 Here is how the debt pay off looks when using the debt snowball method and that same extra $250/month.

-While still an impressive savings, the debt snowball in this example takes an additional three months to complete, and costs several thousand dollars in interest payments.
+While still an impressive saving, the debt snowball in this example takes an additional three months to complete and costs several thousand dollars in interest payments.

 Forget that!
 Go with the option that saves the most money, right!?!